 - You can look at the “1.2M Job Openings Per Year in project-oriented professions,” as per the Anderson Economic Group report.

 - You are aware of the latest changes and processes used in project management profession.
-This is another aspect of PMP Benefits you can get

 - If you want to have the agile training after a few years, PMP is one of the prerequisites and hence you have an edge over others